Arcan-Tech/arcan-docs/docs/compatibility.md

 !!! warning

     \* Arcan (trial and cloud) is distributed as a Docker container based on Linux.
 This severely limits the supported .NET projects.
 You could still analyse these projects but it is likely that the results are incomplete.

+!!! tip

+    To analyze Spring projects that instantiate beans dynamically and make heavy use of class hierarchies, Arcan needs to know what classes these beans are instances of.
+Typically, this information is contained within a `beans.xml` file(s), under the `**/resources` directory.
+Therefore, ensure that you both check the `Is this a Spring project?` checkbox and that the resources directory is selected when selecting the directories to be analysed.